drproduck/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+1. Switch to different scenes with a button (maybe the current restart buttons)
+2. Make timer adjustable

 # Prep for Part 2